 Amherst Junction, Wisconsin

-Teacher Certification Program (University of Wisconsin-Stevens Point)
+Teacher Certification Program (UW-Stevens Point)

 B.S.: Biology (Northland College, Ashland, WI; Minor in Outdoor Education)